colinyoung/dm-async/README.markdown

-OhmAsync
+DataMapper Async
 =========

-An optionally-asynchronous special case for Ruby on Rails models, backed by Ohm, an ORM for Redis.
+An optionally-asynchronous special case for Ruby on Rails models, backed by DataMapper.

 Usage
 -----

-To use **ohm_async** in one of your models, simply subclass `Ohm::Asynchronous::Model` instead of `Ohm::Model`:
+To use **dm-async** in one of your resource, simply `include` `DataMapper::Asynchronous::Resource` instead of `DataMapper::Resource`:

-     class MyModel < Ohm::Asynchronous::Model
+     class MyModel
+       include DataMapper::Asynchronous::Resource

        # ... your model here